Dreaming of hittin' the road? Ride along on this road trip romp and discover America's two lane gems.

 From an exuberant Mardi Gras parade in the Ozarks to hometown passion in Kansas, from a red flag day in New Mexico to the silent sand dunes in Colorado, we found wonder.
 As we left our home, I knew I wanted to experience unadulterated joy and share it as publicly and loudly as possible.

 What we experienced on that cross-country journey was an American stream-of-consciousness through a joy-filtered lens.
 There were moments of sorrow, like driving the Trail of Tears and stepping foot on a Japanese internment camp, but those experiences added depth and complexity, making the happiness more poignant and our understanding of this country more profound.

 I tried to capture it, capture all of it, in “Two Lane Gems, Vol. 1.”
 It’s a love letter to the American road trip, meant to share that joy.

-Below is a day-by-day itinerary, a map showing the places we visited, and links to the stories from this journey.
+Below is a day-by-day itinerary, a map showing the places we visited, and links to several stories from this journey.

 I hope you’ll love exploring this American road trip with me, and that it might inspire you to plan your own adventure.

 From start to finish, here’s our day-by-day itinerary for our Southwest USA road trip:

 Day 1: Elgin to Pulaski County, Missouri, 457.3 miles*

 Day 2: Pulaski County, Missouri to Eureka Springs, Arkansas, 194.9 miles